ElderNobrega/E-commerce/README.md

 ### Reselect:
 As we have a state being rerendered in every state updates, even thought it is the same state, this is not what we want.
 This is where reselect comes in.

+### Redux Persist:
+Installed Redux persist to keep state saved when refresh the page!!